 The heart core for any framework building components makes it reusable.

-scale become huge you can consider using a library like redux.
+Sometimes frameworks solutions are not enough especially when your state is huge so you can consider using a library like redux.

 After Finishing learning basics let’s get our hands dirty and building projects.